 The tool will be developed using participatory methodology that involves four demo sites in Romania, Spain, Portugal and Belgium, as well as a so-called “lighthouse” cluster in Sweden consisting of Göteborg energi and Varberg energi.
 The Lighthouse cluster will highlight practically applicable solutions, both technical and commercial.

 IVL is responsible for developing business models at the demo sites and studying general barriers to collaborative efforts around residual heating and showing how agreements can be reached that will overcome these barriers.
 IVL also coordinates the Swedish lighthouse cluster.

-20 partners in nine countries.
-Göteborg energi, Varberg energi, IES Research and Development, Fundacion Cartif, Rina consulting SPA, The University of Birmingham, Sustainable innovations Europe SL, Vertech group, Sustentepopeia Unipessoal Lda, Adeporto – Agéncia de energia do Porto, Kelvin Solutions, Fundacion Asturiana de la energia, Provinciale Ontwikkelingsmaatscheppij Antwerpen, Medgreen, Martini and Rossi SPA, Servicio intermunicipalizado de gestao de residuos do Grande Porto, Radet Constanta, Materials processing institute, Eleukon global
+- Partners: 20 partners i nio länder.
+Göteborg energi, Varberg energi, IES Research and Development, Fundacion Cartif, Rina consulting SPA, The University of Birmingham, Sustainable innovations Europe SL, Vertech group, Sustentepopeia Unipessoal Lda, Adeporto – Agéncia de energia do Porto, Kelvin Solutions, Fundacion Asturiana de la energia, Provinciale Ontwikkelingsmaatscheppij Antwerpen, Medgreen, Martina and Rosso SPA, Servicio intermunicipalizado de gestao de residuos do Grande Porto, Radet Constanta, Materials processing institute, Eleukon global

 - Period: 2019 - 2022